rune-lab-mc/rune-lab-mc.github.io/_projects/1_project.md

   <h2>Overview</h2>

   <p>
-    DRAGON is the first developed flexible fectored underwater vehicle.
+    DRAGON: Deformable Robot for Agile Guided Observation and Navigation is the first developed flexible fectored underwater vehicle.
 It is designed by combining a single thruster with a flexible spine, enabling thrust vectoring for rapid and agile 3D motion.
     The project explores soft robotic design, underwater locomotion, and compact actuation for operation in aquatic environments.
   </p>